Avars (Caucasus): Avarians as highlanders and armed people

 The name "Avarians" has a narrower meaning; it has a national meaning connected with former statehood.
 "Avar" is a significant part of the word "Avaria," which refers to the Khunzakh Khanate.
-The Khanate formed in the 12th century after the disintegration of Sаrir.
+The Khanate formed in the 12th century after the disintegration of Sarir.
 From the middle of the 19th century, this territory was the Avarian District of the Daghestan area.
 This area is now referred to as Khunzakhsky District of Dagestan.
 Khunzakhsky District is referred to as χunzaχ in literary Avarian and χwnzaa in a local dialect.

 The modern literary language of Avarias (Awar mac'), both in the past and today, is known among Avarians as the language of boʔ (bolmac').
 The Avarian word bo means "army, armed people."
 According to reconstructions, this word descends from *ʔωar in the proto-Avarian language ("ʔ" represents a glottal stop).